 that the glissando was Lennon's idea.
 After Lennon's death, Martin seems to have changed his mind.
 In his 1995 book Summer of Love: The Making of Sgt.
 Pepper

-, he states that the rising orchestra-glissando was McCartney's idea. (thanks to Johan Cavalli, who is a music historian in Stockholm)
+, he states that the rising orchestra-glissando was McCartney's idea.

 This being the last song on the album, The Beatles found an interesting way to close it out.
 After the final note, Lennon had producer George Martin dub in a high pitched tone, which most humans can't hear, but drives dogs crazy.
 This was followed by a loop of incomprehensible studio noise, along with Paul McCartney saying "Never could see any other way," spliced together.
 It was put there so vinyl copies would play this continuously in the run-out groove, sounding like something went horribly wrong with the record.
 Kids, ask your parents about vinyl.